In the Spirit of ‘76

-Whatever the case may be, there are a set of features and facts about the Bennington flag that are indisputable.
-Here are seven such facts. . .
+Whatever the case may be, these seven features and facts about the Bennington flag are not disputed...

 - Though the date of origin is still in question, it is known that the Bennington flag was passed down through the Fillmore family, and is sometimes referred to as the Fillmore flag.